nahmahn/NxtDevs/README.md

 ## System Overview

-Brainwave is an advanced algorithmic training platform designed to go beyond syntax verification.
+NxtDevs is an advanced algorithmic training platform designed to go beyond syntax verification.
 It utilizes a multi-dimensional profiling engine to track user cognition across 20+ "Thinking Axes," identifying specific cognitive pitfalls such as "Greedy Bias" or "Premature Optimization."

 The platform integrates real-time competitive duels, generative AI coaching, and deep analytics to foster genuine problem-solving growth.